jessicaribeiroalves/devmarket/README.md

 Our target was to completely finish wireframing, user work flow and ideation by end of Day 2 and be ready to start the coding process on Day 3 (Tuesday).

 These are some of the key planning steps we following before we started to code;
-1. One of our team created a Repo on Github and the other 2 team members forked this repo and cloned into our local machines
+1. One of our team created a Repo on GitHub and the other 2 team members forked this repo and cloned into our local machines
 2. Once we had created the models on our Rails app, we also then deployed to Heroku to ensure that the first version was working
 3. We then assigned a different part of the app to each team member and started programming, with multiple check-ins

 **Discuss how Agile methodology is being implemented in your project.**
 *Stand-ups*
-We checked-in with each other constantly throughout the day during and after we had committed and deployed to Github as well as when we were programming.
+We checked-in with each other constantly throughout the day during and after we had committed and deployed to GitHub as well as when we were programming.
 We did go to each other for help and support and we kept an open form of communication.

-We did manage to have a few morning stand up meetings where we'd discuss the tasks for the day as well as discuss any challenges we were encountering.
+We did manage to have a few morning stand-up meetings where we'd discuss the tasks for the day as well as discuss any challenges we were encountering.

 As an example of the types of things we'd discuss, here are a few items;
 1. Discussion and agreement on naming conventions